 Losing someone in your family is always heartbreaking.
 While you are facing the loss of someone you love, you come to the realization that they will forever be part of your memory, but no longer part of your future.
-This is one of the hardest parts of life.
+This is one of the hardest parts of life and a wrongful death lawyer in Idaho can help during these tough times.

 There is never a good time to die.
 When a person has lived a long life, or they face serious illness which we expect will lead to their death, we have a bit of time to get things in order.